automatecloud/vsphere_conf/README.md

 ## Usage

 The following parameters can be configured:
- $packages: Specifies the packages that will be installed as pre requirement for the vSphere module
+- $packages: Specifies the packages that will be installed as pre requirement for the vSphere module
- $host: The vSphere vCenter Host that will be used to connect
+- $host: The vSphere vCenter Host that will be used to connect
- $user: The user that will be used to create, modify and delete virtual machines
+- $user: The user that will be used to create, modify and delete virtual machines
- $password: The password for the user that will be used to connect to the vCenter host
+- $password: The password for the user that will be used to connect to the vCenter host
- $port: The port that will be used to connect to the vCenter instance.
+- $port: The port that will be used to connect to the vCenter instance.
 Default = 443, if you enable insecure connections you must use port 80
- $insecure: true if you connect via 443 and false if you connect via port 80
+- $insecure: true if you connect via 443 and false if you connect via port 80
- $ssl: Using ssl to establish the connection to the vSphere vCenter host.
+- $ssl: Using ssl to establish the connection to the vSphere vCenter host.

 ## Reference
 Classes
-vsphere_conf: Default class, calls an install with default values.
-Requires the $user, $password and $host. oraclexe::install: Installs and configures the vSphere Module requirements. oraclexe::params: Declares the default values.
+-vsphere_conf: Default class, calls an install with default values.
+Requires the $user, $password and $host.
+-vsphere::install: Installs and configures the vSphere Module requirements.
+-vsphere::params: Declares the default values.

 ## Limitations